2013 United Nations Climate Change Conference: Negotiations

-Clean energy, and specifically the financing and technology transfer of renewables in developing countries, will be of main importance during the conference.
-The Indian Minister of the Environment stated before the talks that “the most important milestone would be climate finance and capitalisation of the Green Climate Fund (GCF), which has not happened at all...
-Developed countries that made a commitment earlier have now started talking of alternative sources of funding - whereas in our view these are commitments of the parties to the COP.”
-Agreements in the Copenhagen round ostensibly formalized $US 100 billion to the Clean Energy Fund by 2020 to assist developing countries in energy development, whereas only $US 7.5 million had been committed as of June 2013.
+"The most important milestone would be climate finance and capitalisation of the Green Climate Fund (GCF), which has not happened at all...
+Developed countries that made a commitment earlier have now started talking of alternative sources of funding - whereas in our view these are commitments of the parties to the COP."

+In addition, the G77 and China group held a press conference to discuss their walkout over the crucial issue of loss and damage related to climate change.
+They wanted progress and solidarity with other groups like the Least Developed Countries and the Africa Group.
+Meanwhile, Hedegaard dismissed Brazil's proposal for the Intergovernmental Panel on Climate Change to quantify historical emissions, noting that wealthy nations oppose it due to potential financial implications.
+She acknowledged that developed countries have a greater responsibility for emissions.
+Harjeet Singh from ActionAid International criticized wealthy nations, claiming they are ignoring the severe climate impacts on poorer countries and obstructing negotiations that aim to address new forms of loss and damage, such as rising sea levels and biodiversity loss.

+Agreements in the Copenhagen round ostensibly formalized $100 billion to the Clean Energy Fund by 2020.
+This would help assist underprivileged countries in energy development, whereas only $7.5 million had been committed as of June 2013.
 Australia has support from Britain and others to head off demands for compensation payments to countries hit by damage they blame on climate change, sparking anger at a global summit meant to strike a deal this weekend.
-Acting on Tony Abbott’s edict to avoid any new financial commitments, Australian negotiators have held out against calls to support the “loss and damage” payments sought by poorer countries.
+Acting on Tony Abbott's edict to avoid any new financial commitments, Australian negotiators have held out against calls to support the "loss and damage" payments sought by underdeveloped nations.

-Technology transfer and sharing of intellectual property between industrialised and developing countries will be a major concern in the Warsaw talks.
+Technology transfer and sharing of intellectual property between industrialized and developing countries will be a major concern in the Warsaw talks.
 Historically, these discussions have been stalled due to disagreements over the price and sharing mechanisms surrounding intellectual property, and thus new approaches are expected in the Warsaw conference.

-A stalemate surrounding the talks has been the insistence of the United States delegates on China and India conforming to binding reduction commitments - whereas Chinese and Indian delegates argue that funding from industrialised countries is needed before such emissions cuts can be executed without impacting GDP growth rates.
+A stalemate surrounding the talks has been the insistence of the United States delegates on China and India conforming to binding reduction commitments.
+However, Chinese and Indian delegates argue that funding from industrialized nations is needed before such emissions cuts can be executed without impacting GDP growth rates.
 India and Saudi Arabia blocked an agreement which could prevent the release of up to 100 billion metric tons of carbon dioxide equivalent emissions by 2050.
-A key paragraph in a draft resolution that would have accelerated international cooperation under the Montreal Protocol was reportedly deleted at the last minute.

 The deaths, injuries and destruction caused by Typhoon Haiyan were brought to attention during the opening day talks.
 In response to the typhoon and to climate change damage in general, Naderev "Yeb" Saño, the lead negotiator of the Philippines delegation, received a standing ovation for announcing: